Sky Angel

-Sky Angel was a U.S. operator of Christian television networks; it operated three channels, Angel One, Angel Two, and KTV, all of which were exclusive to Dish Network.
+Sky Angel Networks, LLC was an American operator of Christian television networks; it operated three channels, Angel One, Angel Two, and KTV, all of which were exclusive to Dish Network.
 The company's corporate headquarters were located in Naples, Florida.
 The company also operated a Chattanooga, Tennessee location where programming, engineering and network operations resided.

 The company previously operated as a Christian-oriented television provider carrying religious and family-oriented programming, first as a satellite television service, and later as an over-the-top internet television provider.
 The shift to an IPTV platform was later accompanied by the spin-off of the provider's secular offerings into a second service known as FAVE TV.

 On January 14, 2014, Sky Angel ceased its IPTV business, citing that because it did not fall under the traditional legal definition of a multichannel video programming distributor, it was unable to employ legal remedies for its allegations that broadcasters were discriminating against its business model by preventing carriage of their channels.

 History

-1980–1995: Early years
+1980–1995: early years

 Sky Angel was formed in 1980 by Robert Johnson Sr., who aimed to create a faith-based television service that would be free of the objectionable content he had found on television.
 Johnson obtained an allocation of 8 direct-broadcast satellite frequencies for the service, and reached a deal with Dish Network to use space on its EchoStar III satellite.

-1996–2008: Satellite service
+1996–2008: satellite service

 Sky Angel satellite service launched in 1996.
 The channel lineup would consist primarily of religious networks, along with other secular television networks which the service considered to be family-oriented.
 The service featured 36 channels in its lineup as of November 2002, consisting of 20 television channels and 16 radio channels.
 Sky Angel reached around 115,000 subscribers, mostly within the Central United States.

 On April 1, 2008, Sky Angel discontinued its satellite service operations, as it declined to invest around $400 million to replace the aging EchoStar III satellite, and it sold its DBS frequencies to EchoStar.
 Customers were encouraged to sign up to Sky Angel IPTV.
 The company was criticized for refusing to provide lifelong satellite subscribers with lifelong IPTV service.